Adding a 2nd Disk to a ZFS Root Pool

-So, let's say you've just completed migrating to ZFS from UFS using LiveUpgrade, and now you want use that leftover disk to make a mirror.
-Easily done, but there's one caveat -- you need to make the second disk bootable in case the first fails.
+So, let’s say you’ve just completed migrating to ZFS from UFS using LiveUpgrade, and now you want use that leftover disk to make a mirror.
+Easily done, but there’s one caveat – you need to make the second disk bootable in case the first fails.
+So, starting off from where we left off, you have an old UFS based boot environment sitting on c1t1d0.
+First, delete the old environment:

 ludelete Solaris10 && lustatus

 That was easy.
-Now run 'format' on c1t1d0, and make slice 0 encompass the whole disk.
+Now run ‘format’ on c1t1d0, and make slice 0 encompass the whole disk.
 Write out the label, and get back to the prompt.
 Now, we need to make our single-disk ZPool into a two-way mirror.
-This operation is mind-blowingly simple and is one of the showcases of ZFS and its ease of management:
+This operation is mind- blowingly simple and is one of the showcases of ZFS and its ease of management:

 zpool attach rpool c1t0d0s0 c1t1d0s0

 This sets up the mirror, and automatically starts the resilvering (syncing) process.
-You can monitor its progress by running 'zpool status'.
+You can monitor its progress by running ‘zpool status’.
+The final step is to actually make c1t1d0 bootable in case c1t0d0 fails.
+Here, we use the ‘installboot’ program for SPARC:

 installboot -F zfs /usr/platform/`uname -i`/lib/fs/zfs/bootblk /dev/rdsk/c1t1d0s0